OWASP/wstg/document/3_The_OWASP_Testing_Framework/3_The_OWASP_Testing_Framework.md

 ### Phase 4.1: Application Penetration Testing

 Having tested the requirements, analyzed the design, and performed code review, it might be assumed that all issues have been caught.
-Hopefully this is the case, but penetration testing the application after it has been deployed provides a last check to ensure that nothing has been missed.
+Hopefully this is the case, but penetration testing the application after it has been deployed provides an additional check to ensure that nothing has been missed.

 ### Phase 4.2: Configuration Management Testing

-The application penetration test should include the checking of how the infrastructure was deployed and secured.
-While the application may be secure, a small aspect of the configuration could still be at a default install stage and vulnerable to exploitation.
+The application penetration test should include an examination of how the infrastructure was deployed and secured.
+It is important to review configuration aspects, no matter how small, to ensure that none are left at a default setting that may be vulnerable to exploitation.

-## Phase 5: Maintenance and Operations
+## Phase 5: During Maintenance and Operations

 ### Phase 5.1: Conduct Operational Management Reviews